Managing Mercury-Added Consumer Products in New York State

 - Prohibits the sale of mercury containing thermometers, thermostats, flame sensors, wetted reed relays, sphygmomanometers, switches and relays.

-- Sales of toys or novelty products containing mercury are prohibited after January 1, 2005.
+- Prohibits the sale of toys or novelty products containing mercury.
 (A product is not a mercury-added novelty solely on the basis that it is a game with a light screen display containing mercury, or includes an easily removable battery containing mercury.)

-- Sales of elemental mercury, except for specific research, dental and manufacturing uses are limited after January 1, 2005.
+- The sale of elemental mercury, except for specific research, dental and manufacturing uses is prohibited.

-- Waste products containing mercury must not be incinerated after July 12, 2005.
+- Waste products containing mercury may not be incinerated.

 - Waste products containing mercury must be managed separately from other solid waste.
 Fluorescent lamps from households and small businesses (100 or less employees and discarding 15 or less non-hazardous waste lamps per month) are exempt from these disposal restrictions.
 However, New York State's existing hazardous waste regulations still apply.

-- Participation of New York State in the Interstate Mercury Education & Recycling Clearinghouse (IMERC) of the Northeast Waste Management Officials' Association (NEWMOA) has been endorsed.
+- Participation of New York State in the Interstate Mercury Education & Recycling Clearinghouse (IMERC) of the Northeast Waste Management Officials' Association (NEWMOA) is endorsed.

 Additional information may be obtained by contacting the Bureau of Waste Reduction and Recycling at (518) 402-8706.
 Additional information about household waste disposal may be obtained by contacting the Bureau of Permitting and Planning at (518) 402-8678.
-For questions regarding the disposal of mercury-containing products by businesses, please contact Anthony Martin at (518) 402-9543.
+For questions regarding the disposal of mercury-containing products by businesses, please contact the Training & Technical Support Section at (518) 402-9543.

 More about Managing Mercury-Added Consumer Products in New York State: